Arrest made in case of woman found dead in suitcase

 GREENWICH, Conn.
 (AP) — An arrest has been made been made in the slaying of a 24-year-old woman whose body was found stuffed inside a suitcase in a wooded area in Connecticut, police said Tuesday.

-Investigators “zeroed in” on DeSilva after he allegedly used Reyes’ ATM card to withdraw cash multiple times after her death, Capt.
-Robert Berry said.
+The suspect is accused of using an ATM card belonging to Valerie Reyes of New Rochelle, New York, and is also believed to have been involved in her death, police in Greenwich said.

-DeSilva is scheduled to make an initial court appearance in a federal court in New York on Tuesday.
-It was not clear if he has a lawyer.
+The suspect, whose name was not immediately released, was arrested in New York by New Rochelle police detectives.

-“We are confident that the pursuit of justice for Valerie will be successful and we continue to work with the family to provide closure to this tragedy,” Berry said in a written statement.
+“We are confident that the pursuit of justice for Valerie will be successful and we continue to work with the family to provide closure to this tragedy,” Greenwich police Capt.
+Robert Berry said in a written statement.

 Police say they have examined hundreds of hours of surveillance footage in the case and interviewed several potential witnesses.